-Kanjinti Approval History
+Kanjinti FDA Approval History

-Reviewed by J.Stewart BPharm Last updated on Jun 17, 2019.
+Reviewed by J.Stewart BPharm.
+Last updated on Jun 17, 2019.

 Kanjinti (trastuzumab-anns) is a HER2/neu receptor antagonist biosimilar to Herceptin indicated for the treatment of HER2 overexpressing breast cancer, and the treatment of HER2 overexpressing metastatic gastric or gastroesophageal junction adenocarcinoma.